Article

 Having established the link between epidermal cells and hair cells it stands to reason that hair and scalp should be given the same care and attention when it comes to formulating ‘personal care’ products.

-Consider the action of cleansing facial skin with shampoo; it is not something that many would ever consider.
 However, every time hair is washed, the scalp skin is subjected to surfactants that were designed for hair; not skin.

 If your facial skin had issues with ‘barrier disorders’ such as eczema, psoriasis, or dermatitis and classified as ‘high risk’ (sensitive), then so will your scalp skin, and should be given the same consideration as facial skin.